 |FHWA > Engineering > Pavements > Asphalt > ETG > Purpose, Membership, Organization, and Reports|

-Expert Task Group on Asphalt Mixtures & Construction; Asphalt Binders; and Models Technology Statement of Purpose, Membership, Organization, and Reports
+Expert Task Group on Asphalt Mixtures & Construction and Asphalt Binders; Statement of Purpose, Membership, Organization, and Reports

-The Expert Task Group (ETG) on Superpave Mixtures and Aggregates Technology is organized to advise the TRB Superpave Committee on matters relating to the research and implementation of Superpave mixture technology.
-The ETG meets two - three times per year.
+The Expert Task Groups (ETGs) on Asphalt Mixtures and Binder Technology is organized to discuss matters relating to the research and implementation of asphalt mixture and binder technology.
+The ETG meets two times per year.

 Specific areas of activity include:

-The members of the Expert Task Group on Asphalt Mixtures & Construction; Asphalt Binders; and Models Technology are appointed by the Executive Director following the approval of the Chairman of the Subcommittee for NRC Oversight.
-The members are selected for their technical expertise in mixture and aggregate technology within a framework of professional and geographic diversity.
-The initial roster will include five engineers employed by state or provincial highway agencies, five representatives from the private sector of the highway industry, and two academics.
-All members will be requested to comply with conflict of interest and bias disclosure procedures of the National Research Council.
+The members of the Expert Task Groups are selected for their technical expertise in mixture binder and aggregate technology within a framework of professional and geographic diversity.
+The initial roster includes five engineers employed by state highway agencies, five representatives from the private sector of the highway industry, and five academics.

-The ETG is expected to meet twice per year, or as needed in the collective judgment of the membership and the TRB Superpave Committee.
-Meetings will be open to the public and agendas will be posted on the TRB web site.
+The ETGs are expected to meet twice per year, or as needed in the collective judgment of the membership and the FHWA.
+Meetings will be open to the public and agendas will be posted at the www.asphaltetgs.org web site.